-Gro up
+Group

-2022 2021 \$'000
+2023 \$'000 2022

 \$'000

 (Reversal of impairment losses)/Impairment loss on

-- Trade receivables (3,454) 3,154
+- Trade receivables (1,332) (3,454)

-- Non-trade amount due from a joint venture - 494
+- Non-trade amount due from joint ventures 209

+- Other receivables 470

-(3,454) 3,648
+(653) (3,454)

 Trade receivables

 The Group has a credit policy in place which establishes credit limits for customers and management monitors their balances on an ongoing basis.
 Credit evaluations are performed on all customers requiring credit, taking into account their credit worthiness and past payment experience with the Group.